JiaweiZhuang/xESMF/doc/limitations.rst

 xarray's data model, although powerful, can only describe quadrilateral grids (including multi-tile quadrilateral grids like the cubed-sphere).
-If there is an elegant data model in Python for irregular meshes, interfacing that with ESMPy should not be super difficult.
+If there is an elegant data model in Python for irregular meshes, more elegant than the list of polygons approach, interfacing that with ESMPy should not be super difficult.

 Vector regridding
 -----------------